 Patios alone can add 8-10% in home value and also earn an ROI of over 80%.
 Upgrading or renovating your backyard is well worth it, not to mention the increased enjoyment you’ll get from your home by having a designated outdoor area.

 At Stone Center, we’re in the business of selling a stone that beautifies homes.
 With over 60 years of natural stone fabrication, our experts can help increase the value of your home with high-quality materials.
 From patios to entertainment areas, driveways, and wall cladding — we’ve got it all!
-Call us at 614-683-5341 or click here to view our natural stone products.
+Call us at 614-683-5341 or contact us to learn more about our natural stone products for your next home improvement project.